suzukiplan/fcs80/README.md

 | :------------------------------- | :----------------------------------------------------------------------- |
 | [Hello, World!](./example/hello) | Display "Hello, World!" in the BG, and scroll it by the input of JoyPad. |
 | [Sprite Test](./example/sprite)  | Render and move 256 sprites                                              |

+### 5-3.
+Notes for keeping the compatible

+- Do not access to the Reserved area of [VRAM](#2-2-vram)
+- Do not access to the undocumented [I/O](#3-io-map)
+- Do not use the Refresh Register (`LD A, R` instruction)
+  - RefreshRegister (RR) has different values depending on the type of Z80 CPU.
+Compatibility will be maintained as long as you continue to use the official emulator, but there is a possibility that compatibility will not be maintained when the actual device or an unofficial emulator appears in the future.

 ## 6. HAL Implementation Guide